 You’ll be amazed at how much more focused people will be just from these three simple changes within your initial invitation.

 Heading into your next meeting?
-Keep the above tips in mind and be amazed at how much more productive your meetings will start to be!
+Keep these tips in mind and prepare to be amazed at how much more productive your meetings will start to be!

 By Hannah Urbanek

 Hannah is Think Productive UK’s Head of Marketing and the voice behind much of our global social media and editorial content.
-You can email Think Productive North America directly here or connect with our President, Barbara Green, on LinkedIn.
+You can connect with Think Productive North America directly here or connect with our President, Barbara Green, on LinkedIn.